Shelby sentenced to 10 years on assault charge - KOBI-TV NBC5 / KOTI-TV NBC2

 The judge opted for the longer prison term of 10 years.

-“That’s what we had agreed to argue for on sentencing.”
-Adds D.A.
+“That’s what we had agreed to argue for on sentencing,” added D.A.
 Costello.
 “He has 90 months measure 11 time – so that’s no good time, no early release.”

 Shelby was also ordered to pay over $7,000 in restitution to the victim.